igrek51/android-songbook/docs/description-en.md

-Songs lyrics viewer with guitar chords toolkit
+Songs lyrics viewer with chords toolkit for guitarists and musicians

-Songbook is a songs lyrics viewer with guitar chords toolkit.
+Songbook is a songs lyrics viewer with chords toolkit for guitarists and musicians.

-Main features:
+Our chief weapons are:
 - Songs lyrics viewer with highlighted chords
 - Chords transposition (any song to any key)
 - Auto scrolling while playing